 Go to Reviews.org AU Edition

-Google has just released the Nest Audio for $100.
+Google has just released the Audio Bluetooth Speaker for $100.
 But is there a $100 worth of audio and features built into this speaker?

-The Nest Audio is replacing the Google Home that came out back in 2016.
+The Google Audio is replacing the Google Home that came out back in 2016.
 This device is 75% louder and comes in five different colors.
 We've got chalk, charcoal, sage, sand, and sky.

-There are some features listed on the side of the box that we can expect from the Nest Audio.
+There are some features listed on the side of the box that we can expect from the Google Audio.
 We’ll be testing these out later, but there are:

 - Crisp vocals with rich bass and built in tweeter and woofer